Yurik72/ESPHap/README.md

 ## Button example

 Example folders contains sketch for [Button](https://github.com/Yurik72/ESPHap/tree/master/examples/EspHap_Button), which shows on Apple simple Button icon.
-There is universal sketch applicable for ESP32 and ESP8266 (Testing in progress on ESP8266) and any Button scenarios on Appllle  can be used to manage automation.
+There is universal sketch applicable for ESP32 and ESP8266 (Testing in progress on ESP8266) and any Button scenarios on Apple can be used to manage automation.

 Those sketch as well includes advanced feathures: Web File Manager, OTA, Simple web site.